dean8bit/gdevelop-extensions/README.md

 ```

 # JavaScript Worker Parser
-A Isolated Worker for executing user entered javascript in a eval() function. must be ineracted with in javascript code blocks. use with the UILayer to get a html multiline text input.
+A Isolated Worker for executing user entered javascript in a eval() function. must be interacted with in javascript code blocks. use with the UILayer to get a html multiline text input.

 1. Create an 'at the beginning of the scene' condition and add the InitialiseWorker action
 2. this binds the worker object to the runtimeGame object